ORF-4450/Robot24B/README.md

 *   Update to 2024 WPILib 24.1.1 release.
 *   Update all vendordeps to 2024 release except PathPlanner.
-*   Required RobotLib 4.8.0 or later.
+*   Requires RobotLib 4.8.0 or later.

 R. Corn, January 11 2024